jasonhilton/Comp_Exp_Workshop/Design_and_Analysis_Computer_Experiments.md

 ![plot of chunk unnamed-chunk-9](figure/unnamed-chunk-9.png)

 With both these methods, we have to be carefull to realise that the plot algorithms are interpolating between the points we have observed using a simple (meta)model.
+Also note that the surface is pretty uneven.
+This is because we are dealling with a *stochastic simulator*, so the unevenness is likely to be attributible to random noise from NetLogo's random number generator.
+We will talk more about randomness in the part 2 of this workshop.

 # Response surfaces